dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 ### [The Micro and Macro of Influence Dispersion](#the-micro-and-macro-of-influence-dispersion)

+How individuals can generate influence?
+How can families, small groups and communities can connect to benefit from the same.

+After comparing those mechanisms for the "creation" and diffusion of influence in society, I'll detail how individuals in most every society can empower themselves by strengthening those influence creation mechanisms => *particularly, education!*

 - how else does influence flow in the micro scale?
   - what do we use it one? we need things (favors, jobs, etc) from each other on a small scale.